-It is vital that the Court resolve this question now, because citizens-only provisions have a real, detrimental impact on noncitizens' fundamental rights.
-These rights include the right to pursue common callings, reside and purchase property in other states, and participate in political advocacy.
-As a result, noncitizens are not on "the same footing with citizens of other States, so far as the advantages resulting from citizenship in those States are concerned."
+The Virginia Freedom of Information Act's citizens-only provision, Va.
+Code.
+Ann. § 2.2-3704(A), violates the Privileges and Immunities Clause and the dormant Commerce Clause.
+Such citizens-only restrictions in open records laws have a concrete, detrimental impact on noncitizens' fundamental rights, including the rights to pursue common callings, reside and purchase property in other states, and participate in political advocacy.
+Indeed, such effects are felt more acutely in today's highly mobile society in which individuals often have resided in multiple states and increasingly are able to form and maintain professional and personal ties without regard for geographic distance and borders.
+As a result, under this Virginia law and others like it, noncitizens are not on "the same footing with citizens of other States, so far as the advantages resulting from citizenship in those States are concerned.""
 Hicklin v.
 Orbeck, 437 U.S. 518, 524 (1978) (quoting Paul v.
 Virginia, 75 U.S. 168, 180 (1869)).
-The examples in this brief illustrate the ongoing harm that noncitizens suffer as a result of the discriminatory law.
+This brief documents some of the ongoing harm that noncitizens suffer as a result of such discriminatory laws.

-Resolution is also necessary now because states with active citizens-only provisions-among them, Virginia, Arkansas, and Tennessee-enforce these provisions inconsistently and according to the whim of the records custodian.
-Inconsistent enforcement and lack of oversight in these states permit records custodians to deny out-of-state requests based on the nature of the request or the identity of the requester, undermining the goals of open records laws and compounding the harm to noncitizens.
+That harm is exacerbated because states with citizens-only provisions-among them, Virginia, Arkansas, and Tennessee-enforce these restrictions inconsistently and often at the whim of the records custodian.
+Records custodians in these states deny out-of-state requests based on the nature of the request or the identity of the requester, undermining the goals of open records laws.